afternoon/rolf/README.md

 ------------

 - A cluster is created (probably one node per machine) and a recorder started.
-- The recorder starts a node server on each node.
+- The recorder starts services across the cluster.
-- Each node has many services which generate data.
-- When a node starts, the recorder announces to each node what services it is interested in recording info about.
-The node starts those services.
+- Services can be implemented as Erlang functions, external commands or external daemons.
-- When a service generates an update, it sends it to the recorder.
+- Services collect samples and send them to the recorder.

-Example supervision tree:

-    Recorder
+The supervision tree of an inflight Rolf instance looks like this:

+    rolf_sup
-    ├── Node1
+    ├── errd_server
-    │   ├── Service1
+    ├── rolf_recorder
-    │   │   └── External plugin
+    └── rolf_service_sup (simple_one_for_one)
+        ├── rolf_service (svc1, node1)
-    │   └── Service2
+        │   └── rolf_external
-    └── ERRD Server
+        ├── rolf_service (svc2, node1)
+        └── rolf_service (svc1, node2)
-        └── rrdtool
+            └── rolf_external

 Author
 ------